Acinonyx

-Several fossil remains of cheetah-like cats were excavated that date to the late Pliocene and Middle Pleistocene.
-These cats occurred in Africa, parts of Europe and Asia about 10,000 years ago.
-Several similar species, classified in the genus Miracinonyx, lived in North America at the same time; these may have been more closely related to the genus Puma.
+Fossil remains related to cheetah-like cats were excavated that date back to the late Pliocene and Middle Pleistocene, indicating a wide time range.
+These cats occurred across much of the old world 10,000 years ago, some extinct species such as A. pardinenesis and A. intermedius were found in parts of Europe and Asia.
+Several similar species classified in the genus Miracinonyx lived in North America at the same time; these may have been more closely related to the genus Puma.